sosadetz/Reading-by-Twilight/README.md

 **Reading-by-Twilight: Search and the Depths of the Archive**

-ARTICLE LINK [ADD]

-DOI [ADD]

-This repository contains a research appendix relating to my prototype semantic search engine for eighteenth-century texts.

 **1. Query Details**

   a.
-Loading set of literary passage used to generate initial query cluster
+Loading set of literary passages used to generate initial query cluster

   b.
 Primary query cluster

 **2. Prototype Screenshots**

- Static images illustrating the primary components of the prototype search engine (query builder, results, filters)
+ Static images of search engine (query builder, results, filters)

 **3. Example Search Results**